Programming Nordic MCUs

 Making Sure You Can Only Program External Boards

-One annoying issue with using the development kits is that you can easily accidentally start programming the on-board MCU instead of your external board.
+One annoying issue with using the Nordic development kits for programming is that you can easily accidentally start programming the on-board MCU instead of your external board.
 All it takes is a loose/unplugged programming cable and the J-Link will automatically switch back to programming the on-board MCU.
 An easy way to prevent this is to short the SELECT pin on the “Debug Out” connector to GND, as shown in This is a placeholder for the reference: fig-shorting-select-to-gnd-on-nrf52-dk-schematics (the red squiggle is the short).
 This tricks the J-Link into thinking there is always an external MCU connected and making it impossible to program the on-board MCU.

 Luckily, there is a GND pin adjacent to the SELECT pin on the SMD header, at it is easy to short them together with a small solder blob, as shown in This is a placeholder for the reference: fig-shorting-select-to-gnd-on-nrf52-dk-photo.